AndyObtiva/abstract_feature_branch/README.md

 Notice how the feature "add_business_project" was configured as true (enabled) by default, but overridden as false (disabled) in production.
 This is a recommended practice.

-3. feature branch your logic as per this example:
+- feature branch your logic as per this example:

 >     feature_branch :feature1 do
->       # perform add business logic
+>       # perform logic
 >     end

 Recommendations